PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-24-phpfastcgi-benchmarks-symfony-silex-slim.markdown

 | NGINX + PHP-FPM    | 1654.26             | 0.605                 |
 | NGINX + PHPFastCGI | 3740.75             | 0.267                 |

 For a more realistic benchmark, I created a small 500 page website application using the Symfony framework.
-This has a single route configured which selects a random page from the database and renders it using Twig.
-What is interesting to note here is that the application is only marginally slower than the 'Hello, World!'
-Symfony application when using PHPFastCGI.
+This has a single route configured that selects a random page from the database and renders it using Twig.
+What is interesting to note is that the result using PHPFastCGI is only marginally slower than the 'Hello, World!' application result.
 I am planning on doing more investigation as to why this is, but I suspect that the framework is caching quite a lot in memory, though to what extent, I am unsure.

 | 500 Page Website   | Requests Per Second | Time Per Request (ms) |
 |--------------------|---------------------|-----------------------|